doctrine/phpcr-odm-documentation/en/reference/association-mapping.rst

                 pathGroup:
                   strategy: path

-ReferenceMany documents will always be handled as collection to allow for lazy loading, regardless of the strategy chosen.
+ReferenceMany documents will always be handled as collections to allow for lazy loading, regardless of the strategy chosen.

 All types of reference support the optional argument ``targetDocument``.